vkboom/HelloWorld-SpringBoot/README.md

 # HelloWorld-SpringBoot
-This project for starter about Spring Boot Framework.
+This project sample about Spring Boot Framework.